.NET Core on LinuxDevOps is on the rise

 TFS is a fairly powerful system that not only delivers code from the developer to the final production machine, but also has a set for very flexible integration with various services - to provide CI at the cross-platform level.

-Previously, these were solid vents.
-TFS used several Build Agents that built many projects.
-Each agent has 3-4 workers to parallelize tasks and optimize the process.
-Further, according to the release plans, TFS delivered the freshly baked Build to the Windows application server.
+Previously, these were all windows.
+TFS used several Build agents, which built multiple projects.
+Each agent had 3-4 workers to parallelize tasks and optimize the process.
+Then, according to the release plans, TFS delivered the freshly baked Build to Windows-application server.

 Where did we want to go

-We use TFS for delivery and development, and we run the application on the Linux Application server, and there is some magic between them.
+We use TFS for delivery and development, and launch the application on Linux Application server, and there's some magic between them.
 This Magic Box and there is the salt of the work ahead.
 Before I take it apart, I'll take a step aside and say a few words about the app.

 Project